Metarract/GMTK25/GITGUD.md

 ﻿# Git Gud Guide

-Basic Git guide that will get you through this workflow easily.
+Basic Git guide that will get you through this workflow (somewhat) easily.
 All that being said, realistically it is easier to use a Git client to handle most of these tasks when you're not used to these sorts of things.
 The workflow will still be the same, but the client will handle some of the rigmarole surrounding it, like the commands to use etc.

 If you're used to using CLI tools, this probably won't be too crazy.
 Otherwise, no sense in overwhelming yourself for now.
+Personally, I prefer using the git CLI directly, but it can be intimidating at first blush.

-### What is Git?
+## What is Git?

-Git is a **V**ersion **C**ontrol **S**ystem / tool which allows you to create an efficient history of linked changes to text files.
+Git is a **V**ersion **C**ontrol **S**ystem which allows you to create an efficient history of linked changes to text files.
 Importantly, git is for _text_ files.
 With effort, it can track binary files, but it's not meant for it.
-These are things like images, audio, executables, etc. If you open it up in Notepad, and there's, it's probably a binary file.
+These are things like images, audio, executables, etc. If you open it up in Notepad, and there's a bunch of crazy characters, it's probably a binary file.
 We use a file called a `.gitignore` file to designate patterns for files we do NOT want to add to git.
 Anytime we are adding things to the repository we should consider whether it is a binary file and whether it should be added to the `.gitignore` so that we don't accidentally add it to the repo.
+We should also include in this `.gitignore` almost anything that is _generated_ by the engine. `.uid` files for scripts notwithstanding, if the engine can generate it at build / runtime, it can do it again with little effort, and we shouldn't include it in the repository.
+These are usually whole directories that we are excluding in this scenario.

 Whole files are not stored in git - only the changes, or the _diffs_ are stored.
 Each set of changes is stored in a commit, and each commit links, or _points_ to the previous commit it is based on.
 What this means is that the _order_ of